puristajs/purista/website/src/handbook/8_Logging_and_metrics.md

 ## Logging

 PURISTA provides logging as integral part.
-Per default [tslog](https://tslog.js.org) is used as logging library.
+Per default, [tslog](https://tslog.js.org) is used as logging library.

 But you can in theory use any logging library.
 There is only the need to build a simple wrapper.
 This wrapper should be a class which extends `Logger` from `@purista/core`.
 See `DefaultLogger.ts` in core package.

-The logger is expect to log:
+The logger is expected to log:

 - service name
 - service version